LexBorisoff/fs-hooks/README.md

 // import an FsHooks object from your source files, e.g. import fsHooks from './my-app.js';

-createTree(fsHook);
+createTree(fsHooks);
 ```

-> ⚠️ This should be done only once, for example as part of a post-install script of your package or in some other way depending on your node.js application.
+> ⚠️ This should be done only once, for example as part of a post-install script of your package or in some other way depending on your Node.js application.

 The `createTree` function traverses through the tree properties creating files and directories that do not currently exist, and returns an array of `CreateTreeError` errors.